 The goal of using CSS class selectors is to apply formatting to specific elements.
 To that end, descendant selectors are a great addition to your toolbox.

-Descendant selectors allow you to add these special styles to specific words without impacting the paragraph or changing your HTML document.
+Descendant selectors allow you to add these special styles to specific words without impacting the rest of the paragraph or changing your HTML document.

 Be careful not to overdo this, though — the overuse of descendant selectors can lead you to set up confusing rules that will make changes difficult for you down the line.